2-2-1 Smoked Baby Back Ribs

 Texas Crutch Smoked Brisket

 Some folks aren’t fans of the ‘Texas crutch’ method of cooking brisket.
 Some folks do the crutch with butcher paper.
-Some crutch with foil.
+And some crutch with foil.
 This here is how I smoke my brisket using the Texas crutch, packed with flavor, tender and juicy.
 I slice it thin then pile it on buns for sandwiches or just eat it right off the plate.
 And yes, a good amount of it disappears while I’m slicing it.

 Texas Crutch Smoked Brisket